BlockTech-Inc/BlockMod/.github/ISSUE_TEMPLATE/feature-request---client.md

 ---
-name: Feature request
+name: Feature request - Client
 about: Suggest an idea for this project
 title: "[Feature Request]"
-labels: feature request
+labels: client, feature request
 assignees: GhostIsBeHere

 ---